jessepye/jessepye.github.io/docs/julian-practice-tests/julian-practice-test-1.md

 1. At a basketball game, \\(\frac{18}{40}\\) people are wearing glasses.
 Write a percent equal to the number of people wearing glasses.

 1. Jesse walked to school on 10 of the 20 school days in February.
-Write a value that is equivalent to the fraction of the school days in February that Carlos walked to school?
+Write a value that is equivalent to the fraction of the school days in February that Jesse walked to school?

 1. Cats spend  \\(\frac{7}{8}\\)of their day at sleeping.
 Write a percent that represents the amount of time that cats spend sleeping.